JayVelazquez/e-commerce-music-shop/README.md

 # E-Commerce Music Shop
-A full online music shop e-commerce website
+An e-commerce music shop enabling users to add items to their cart, review selections, and complete self-checkout.

 ## Table of Contents